local-first-web/state/docs/security.md

 In a client/server model, enforcing write permissions is straightforward, since a central server can simply reject changes coming from unauthorized clients.

 In this distributed model, changes might be passed from one actor to another several times before we receive them.
 Suppose Alice receives Bob's changes via Carol.
 She needs to be confident that Carol hasn't modified those changes before passing them on.
-In fact, she needs to be confident that Carol isn't making her own changes and claiming they're Bob's!
+In fact, she needs to be confident that Carol isn't creating change sets and claiming they're Bob's!

 To properly enforce `write` permissions, each actor needs to digitally sign their own changes.
 Step by step: